Last content update: 11/9/23

 Vaccine Provider Onboarding and Orientation Meeting

-Once you have completed your enrollment in the 3 required platforms, we will get in touch about your 30-minute meeting with our team.
+Once you have completed your enrollment in the 3 required platforms, please contact us via email at [email protected] to schedule your 30-minute meeting with our team.

 Data is very important to help the federal, state, and local health departments make informed decisions.
 As a COVID-19 vaccine provider, you will need to report certain information such as: